Kamloops – 654 Fortune Drive

 • Did this site open as anticipated in the fall, and how is it going?
 Are all the rooms filled?
 Are there still many more on the wait list than can be helped through this site?
 Are they able to find other accommodations for the winter in the meantime?

-Courtenay W asked over 2 years ago
+Courtenay W asked about 3 years ago

 Thank you for your inquiry.
 Fortune Drive Motel has not opened yet.
 We are doing our best to get Fortune Drive operating as soon as possible to support the Kamloops community.
 We are working closely with the City of Kamloops to proceed with the building permit which would allow us to complete building renovations.
 At present, we are undertaking non-structural renovations not requiring a building permit in an effort to expedite the renovation process.
 We appreciate your understanding.